Quentin Collins: Quentin II

 When Quentin returned from Egypt in the spring of 1897, his wife was nowhere to be found.
 He turned his attention to his grandmother Edith, who was ill and near death.
 Quentin hoped that she would leave the Collins wealth and control of Collinwood to him.
 When she died, in an attempt to make that hope a reality, Quentin had Jamison steal the will from the lining of Edith's coffin.
 The will left everything to Edith's favorite, Edward.
-Quentin was only guaranteed a room at Collinwood for the rest of his life, but given no money.
-So Quentin went so far as to have Evan get Sandor Rakosi (Thayer David) to make a fake will.
+Quentin was guaranteed only a room at Collinwood for the rest of his life, but given no money.
+So Quentin went so far as to have Evan get Sandor Rakosi (Thayer David), a local gypsy, to make a fake will.

-Quentin was being haunted by the ghost of Edith, and thought that Barnabas was plotting against him.
-Being suspicious of his mysterious cousin from England, and believing he would try to interfere in his plans, Quentin and Evan did a black magic ritual asking for help to defeat their enemies.
-Using the innocence of his young nephew Jamison as a focal point, they manage to summon a powerful spirit.
+Quentin was being haunted by the ghost of Edith and thought that Barnabas was plotting against him.
+Being suspicious of his mysterious cousin "from England" and believing he would try to interfere in his plans, Quentin and Evan performed a black magic ritual asking for help to defeat their enemies.
+Using the innocence of his young nephew, Jamison, as a focal point, they managed to summon a powerful spirit.
 The ritual resurrected from Hell the powerful witch Angelique.
-But due to her own interests in Barnabas, Angelique wouldn't help.
+But because of her own interest in Barnabas, Angelique wouldn't help.

-Barnabas stole the fake will, and had Sandor now under his vampiric control to change it, leaving everything to Judith.
-Angelique warned Barnabas about Quentin being out to destroy him.
-Quentin had Jamison steal Barnabas's cane which he then uses in a ritual to cause Barnabas great pain.
+Barnabas stole the fake will and had Sandor, who was under his vampiric control, to change it, leaving everything to Judith.
+Angelique warned Barnabas about Quentin's being out to destroy him.
+Quentin had Jamison steal Barnabas's cane, which he then used in a ritual to cause Barnabas great pain.
 Had Barnabas been mortal instead of a vampire, the ritual would have killed him.

-Soon after, Quentin's insane wife Jenny escaped from the tower room and stabbed Quentin to death.
+Soon after, Quentin's insane wife, Jenny, escaped from the tower room and stabbed Quentin to death.
 Quentin possesses the body of Jamison.
 Barnabas, not wanting to fail at his mission to save the future Collins family from Quentin's ghost, asked Angelique to restore Quentin to life.
-However, Angelique was jealous of Barnabas' latest love interest Rachel Drummond (Kathryn Leigh Scott).
-So she turned Quentin into a zombie, and had him try to take Rachel back to the grave with him.
+However, Angelique was jealous of Barnabas' latest love interest, Rachel Drummond (Kathryn Leigh Scott), Jamison and Nora's governess.
+She turned Quentin into a zombie and had him try to take Rachel back to the grave with him.

-Due to Jamison's strange behavior of acting like Quentin, Edward decides to send Jamison and Nora to the Worthington Hall Boarding School operated by Reverend Gregory Trask.
+Because of Jamison's strange behavior of acting like Quentin, Edward decided to send Jamison and Nora to the Worthington Hall Boarding School operated by Reverend Gregory Trask.
 Barnabas tried to resurrect Quentin, but the ritual failed because Quentin wouldn't leave Jamison's body.
-Yet, Barnabas was able to save Rachel.
-Reverend Trask's prayer was apparently answered when Quentin was restored to life, and Jamison was no longer possessed by Quentin, although Angelique was apparently the one that actually used her powers to do it for her own reasons.
+Barnabas was, however, able to save Rachel.
+Reverend Trask's prayer was apparently answered when Quentin was restored to life, and Jamison was no longer possessed by Quentin, although Angelique was apparently the one that actually used her powers to remove the possession for her own reasons.